fhumbertodf/dicionario/Textos4.md

 that are easy to rhyme.
 Like "cat" and "bat" or "lime" and "time."
 So, give it a try, I know you'll have fun.
 I'll say "goodbye," my rhyming is done.*

-Article #100 Homework
+## 100 Homework

-Sometimes, my teacher gives us homework.
+>*Sometimes, my teacher gives us homework.
 I don't mind doing my homework except when the weather is really nice, and all my friends are outside.
 On those nights, I'd rather be outside with them, so I try to get my homework done quickly.
 Tonight, I have some English homework.
 We have been reading a book.
 We have to read a chapter of the book and answer the questions at